 - Easier to scale: NoSQL databases are easier to scale.
 They're designed to be fragmented across multiple data centers without much difficulty.

-- More difficult to find support: Because the NoSQL community doesn't have 40 years of history and development behind it, it could be more difficult to find experienced users when you need to troubleshoot.
+- More difficult to find support: It can be more difficult to find experienced users when you need to troubleshoot.

 - Lack of tools: Since the system is relatively new compared to SQL-based RDBMS solutions, there aren't as many tools to assist with performance testing and analysis.